melaniemwendwa/Phase1-project/README.md

 ## 🚀 Features

 ### 🔍 Search
-Users can search for books by typing keywords from the **title** or **author** in the search input.
+Users can search for books by typing keywords from the title in the search input.
 The book list updates in real-time as they type.

 ### 🎯 Filter by Genre
 A dropdown allows users to filter books by genre, such as **Romance**, **Thriller**, or **Young Adult**.